eradman/sidecomment/TIMELINE.md

 > Improved notifications

 * Install daily database backup to home storage
-* Change close e-mail subject to match open e-mail
+* Change close email subject to match open email
 * Replaced wholeText with textContent
 * Ignore selections with a rangeCount > 1
-* Separate tag-and-close e-mail for ticket vs. an issue
+* Separate tag-and-close email for tickets and issues

 February 19, 2022
 -----------------